Independent Living Services

 - Instruction in Communication Skills such as braille, use of recording devices, books in alternative formats, etc.

-- Instruction in Self Care Skills
+- Instruction in Daily Living Skills

-- Instruction in Leisure Activities
+- Leisure Time Activities

 - Information and Referral

 Tennessee Services for the Blind and Visually Impaired receives special funding to provide independent living services to older individuals who are blind or visually impaired.
 These services are administered by the agency’s Rehabilitation instructors who coordinate the efforts of Rehab Assistants in working with individuals who are at least 55 years old.
 The assistants provide direct services to individuals on a one-on-one basis and coordinate services which may be available from other agencies and organizations.
 All services are provided under the supervision of a Rehabilitation Instructor.